 Development of a vaccine against Onchocerca volvulus, the causative agent of river blindness

-The initial focus of this project was to identify the optimal formulation of a recombinant vaccine to protect humans from infection with the nematode O. volvulus.
-We tested adjuvants and antigen combinations to identify the vaccine with highest efficacy in a mouse model.
-Current research is directed at identifying the mechanism of the protective immune response induced by the vaccine with an emphasis on antibody and cell interactions.
-In addition, Collaborative Cross mice are being used to test the vaccine in genetically diverse mice to determine the efficacy of the vaccine in heterogeneous populations as would be seen in humans in endemic regions.
+We have developed a vaccine against the nematode Onchocerca volvulus, the etiologic agent of river blindness, which is characterized by infectious blindness, skin disease, and chronic disability.
+Our research focused on identifying the optimal formulation of a recombinant vaccine to protect humans against infection O. volvulus.
+We tested multiple adjuvant and antigen combinations to identify the vaccine formulation with consistent efficacy and durability in a mouse model.
+Immunization of non-human primates with the vaccine demonstrated that all tested formulations were immunogenic and safe, and non-human primate serum could passively transfer protective immunity to naïve mice.
+The mechanism underlying the vaccine-induced protective immune response was identified, with an emphasis on antibodies, cytokines, and cell interactions.
+In addition, Collaborative Cross mice were used to test the Onchocerca vaccine in genetically diverse mice to assess its efficacy in heterogeneous populations, as would be seen in humans in endemic regions.

-Mechanism and therapeutic development for hyperinfection by Strongyloides stercoralis
+Mechanism and therapy of hyperinfection by Strongyloides stercoralis

-Humans infected with S. stercoralis routinely maintain long-term chronic infections, which may evolve into fatal hyperinfection if the patient is treated with steroids or is co-infected with HTLV-1.
-We have reported that NSG mice are susceptible to the complete life-cycle of S. stercoralis and will develop hyperinfection if exposed to steroids.
-Further, treatment of mice with dafachronic acid significantly reduced the worm burden in mice undergoing hyperinfection.
-Current research is directed at determining the mechanism of steroid induced hyperinfection and the interaction between S. stercoralis and HTLV-1 in humanized mice.
+Humans infected with Strongyloides stercoralis routinely maintain long-term chronic infections, which may evolve into fatal hyperinfection if the patient is treated with steroids or is co-infected with HTLV-1.
+Our research has focused on determining the mechanisms and therapies for hyperinfection caused by this infection.
+We have reported that NSG mice are susceptible to the complete life cycle of S. stercoralis and will develop hyperinfection when exposed to steroids, like in humans.
+Research was also directed at determining the mechanism of steroid-induced hyperinfection and describing the interaction between S. stercoralis and HTLV-1 in humanized mice.
+Finally, we have discovered that treating mice, with potentially lethal S. stercoralis hyperinfection, with dafachronic acid significantly reduced the worm burden, thus opening the possibility of a new treatment for this devastating human disease.